RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 Official Records were opened in October 2022 to 3rd parties with a Mandamus from the Court of Appeals Judges - an essential part of due process and legal rights

 - Amicus Briefs were filed with 97 organizations and experts supporting Amber Heard's Appeal Directly.
+- 1st Amendment and Anti-Abuse issues were filed.
+E.g., rejected jury instructions on types of abuse and Ms. Heard's purpose of advocacy with an Opinion Editorial.

 https://amberopenletter.com/